AmitJha2403/ML-Hyperparameter_Tuning-Model_Selection/README.md

 # ML-HyperparameterTuning-ModelSelection
-Hyper Parameter Testing and Best Model Selection using various methods In this code I have looked into, <br>
+Hyper Parameter Testing and Best Model Selection using various methods <br>
+In this code I have looked into, <br>
 	1) how to hyper tune machine learning model parameters <br>
 	2) choosing the best model for given machine learning problem <br> <br>